Entire Homes / By Kerry O'Brien / November 17, 2016

 Maria and Eric planned to use the second bedroom as a home office, and needed to reframe the entry to open it up to the living room.
 The custom pocket door is their favorite design detail, a necessary addition after finding an unexpected structural beam which could have prevented the plans for a floor-to-ceiling entry.
 Vida suggested encasing the beam in walnut, with an asymmetrical line.
 It’s a beautiful and unique solution that helps tie in design touches from each room.

-And behind the scenes at Sweeten, we saw in-progress photos of those show-stopping black fixtures when Nick checked in with updates throughout the project (with Queens cheesecake hand-delivered on a visit to our offices!).
+And behind the scenes at Sweeten, we saw in-progress photos of those show-stopping black fixtures when the Sweeten contractor checked in with updates throughout the project (with Queens cheesecake hand-delivered on a visit to our offices!).
 What a complete treat for us to be able to show off all of this beautiful finished work!

 Kitchen selects >> cabinets: IKEA / cabinet doors: custom walnut / countertop, backsplash, and open shelf: Caesarstone / sink: Blanco / faucet: Kohler / fridge, dishwasher, stove: Bosch